mech/Languages/Clean Code/Design.md

 > Do you have enough information to identify the correct abstraction?
 It may be best to duplicate the code and wait for better information in the meantime.

 If you cannot correctly identify the abstraction there may not be one, and if no common abstraction exists then inheritance is not the solution to your design problem.

+When abstractions are correct, code is easy to understand.
+But if you DRY with too much vigor, it can middy the waters.
+This suggests an insufficient understanding of the problem or working with **incomplete information**.

+> Abstraction is the Core Concept.
+It is the named information thingy that you need.

 ## Relationship of Different Pieces